FAQs

 What are the benefits of being in a clinical trial?

-- You receive quality care from Shenandoah Oncology physicans and research staff, and your overall health is closely monitored.
+• You receive quality care from Shenandoah Oncology physicians and other healthcare providers, and your overall health is closely monitored.

-- You have access to promising new therapies that are not yet available to patients outside of the clinical trial and that may be more effective than standard treatments.
+• You have access to promising new therapies that are not yet available to patients outside of the clinical trial and that may be more effective and less toxic than standard treatments.

 What are the risks of being in a clinical trial?